MaxenceVLT/Autoit/logs-monitoring/v0.1/README.md

 ## DESCRIPTION
-This script permit to read a log file.
+This script permits to read a log file.
 The refresh function restart every 2,5 seconds.

 ## HOW TO USE THIS PROGRAM